-Thanks to an ongoing collaboration between UD and the Dayton Performing Arts Alliance, all freshman Humanities students — many dressed as vampires — will be heading to downtown Dayton when the Dayton Ballet presents “Dracula: Bloodlines” Oct.
-25 -28 at the Victoria Theatre.
-To prepare for the field trip, students are immersing themselves in the themes of the classic tale.
+Thanks to an ongoing collaboration between the Dayton Performing Arts Center and the University of Dayton, all freshman Humanities students will see the Dayton Ballet’s “Dracula: Bloodlines” at the Victoria Theatre.
+CONTRIBUTED

 The upcoming DPAA Signature Event also features the Dayton Philharmonic and guests from the Dayton Opera — soprano Olivia Yokers, mezzo-soprano Courtney Elvira and bass-baritone Tyler Aless.
 Choreographer for the story ballet is the company’s artistic director Karen Russo Burke.
 The score was written by composer Austin K. Jaquith, a professor at Cedarville University.